How to Write a Needs Statement for Grants

 Any quality grant application will first begin with an urgent need and then a project idea to meet that need.
 It is important to understand the specified need drives the activities of the grant proposal.
 And it is the urgency and caliber of this need that will get the idea funded.

-This article will discuss what is a needs statement in grant writing, why needs statements are important for your proposal’s success, how to get started writing, and examples and templates for needs statements.
+This article will explain what is a needs statement in grant writing, why needs statements are important for your proposal’s success, how to get started writing, and examples and templates for needs statements.

 What is a Needs Statement in Grant Writing?

 A needs statement for grants is the underlying problem or issue within your community that your application will address.
 The statement of need is also commonly known as the problem statement, need statement or needs assessment.

 The statement of need is critical to communicating the significant and urgent need to the funder.
 It establishes the focus and rationale of your larger grant application.
 By the end of the needs statement, the reviewer should have a clear understanding and recognition of the underlying problem, not just its symptoms.

 Why are Needs Statements Important for Your Proposal's Success?